atRobStewart/travel-site/README.md

 ![Example image 15](https://github.com/atRobStewart/udemy-travel-site/blob/master/app/assets/images/mdimages/HeadlineModifierRules.png)

 As an aside it is sloppy to use an empty element in your html that only exists for styling purposes.
 A rule was written in the css to target the element which cleared the floats from the previous elements.
-This allows the parent div to know how tall it should be as this gets overrided by its two child divs which causes problems in they styling.
+This allows the parent div to know how tall it should be as this gets overrided by its two child divs which causes problems in the styling.

 ![Example image 16](https://github.com/atRobStewart/udemy-travel-site/blob/master/app/assets/images/mdimages/SloppyEmptyElement.png)